How Museums Can Participate

-The boxes below describe how museums, science centers, and similar organizations can participate in the ShakeOut.
+The boxes below provide instructions for how free-choice learning institutions such as museums, libraries, science centers, outdoor areas, and other organizations can plan their drill, list tips for getting prepared, and offer suggestions for sharing the ShakeOut with others.
 With your participation, this may be the largest earthquake drill ever!

 • Consider what may happen in a major earthquake and plan what your organization will do now to get prepared, so that when it happens your staff and your facility will be able to recover quickly.